Adapted by Philip Goulding

 Kate O'Mara and Steven Pinder in The Titfield Thunderbolt at the Queen's Theatre, Hornchurch, directed by Bob Carlton.
 Photograph by Nobby Clark.

 I found its dottiness an almost constant pleasure.
-Kate O'Mara takes to the stage to play a character undreamt of in the movie, the posh Lady Edna Chesterford,
+Kate O'Mara takes to the stage to play a character undreamt of in the movie, the posh Lady Edna Chesterford, whose

-collectors of cherishable English comedy, this enjoyably chaotic show is a real find.
+cherishable English comedy, this enjoyably chaotic show is a real find.
 First class.
 (Daily Telegraph)

 A big, gallant dollop of imagination.
 Engaging comedy.
 A happy evening, perfect for grandparents and children.
 And steam-train enthusiasts.
 (Daily Mail)